 In 1978 when I was in my late 20s, I derived an algorithm, the Living Algorithm (LA), to provide me with easily computable central measures of ongoing data streams.
 Eventually I came to realize that the LA also generates an entire mathematical system, deemed Data Stream Dynamics (DSD).
 As years turned into decades, I began to notice distinct patterns of correspondence between DSD and a broad range of behavioral and biological evidence regarding Attention.
 The process of attempting to understand the underlying reasons behind these correspondences gave birth to the Physics of Information, which provides the mathematical language for my Theory of Attention.

-Information Physics provides a mathematical language for Attention’s interaction with Information.
-Why apply the term ‘physics’ to this interaction?
+Why apply the term ‘physics’ to Data Stream Dynamics (DSD)?
 What is the justification for the unusual combination of words?

-Combining these words almost seems like a contradiction in terms – an oxymoron of sorts.
-Physics is the ultimate material science, while Information and Attention seem to be immaterial.
+Combining these terms almost seems like a contradiction in terms – an oxymoron of sorts.
+Physics is the ultimate material science, while Data Streams seem to be immaterial, just a mathematical construct composed of numbers without any substance.
 Physics provides the mathematical language for the physical world, which includes the physiology of living systems.

-Despite the differences in subject matter, both types of physics employ a similar language.
+Despite the differences in focus, i.e. physical and mathematical, both types of physics employ a similar language.
 Key constructs enable us to understand the dynamics of the physical universe.
-The definitions and relationships entailed in these concepts can also enable us to understand the dynamics of information.
+The definitions and relationships entailed in these concepts can also enable us to understand the dynamics of information contained in data streams.

 ‘Velocity’, ‘momentum’, ‘force’, ‘work’ and ‘power’ represent the central relationships between the key elements of traditional Physics, i.e. ‘time’, ‘mass’, and ‘distance’.
 Yet, with a different inflection, these same terms provide a framework for understanding the relationships between living systems and data streams.
 We chose to borrow these relational notions from traditional Physics to help shape our understanding of the key elements of Attention’s interaction with Information.